-Zoning Ordinance Amendments: The City is currently amending the ADU Ordinance to comply with changes in State law adopted in 2022, these are expected to be in effect by March 2023.
-The amendments also including the following changes to increase ADU production based on suggestions from decision-makers and applicants:
+- Zoning Ordinance Amendments: The City is currently amending the ADU Ordinance to comply with changes in State law adopted in 2022, these are expected to be in effect by March 2023.
+The amendments also including the following changes to increase ADU production based on suggestions from decision-makers and applicants: - Allow conversion of commercial portions of mixed-use buildings to ADUs; - o Allow additional ADUs on existing multi-unit properties; and - Revise standards for ADUs allowed above garages and carports for increased flexibility.

-- Allow conversion of commercial portions of mixed-use buildings to ADUs; - o Allow additional ADUs on existing multi-unit properties; and - Revise standards for ADUs allowed above garages and carports for increased flexibility. - Procedural Evaluation: The City will conduct outreach to evaluate and implement procedural changes to assist ADU applicants.
-The changes could include: - Reduce the triggers for design review for ADUs that currently require discretionary design review because they don't meet the City's architectural design criteria; and - Use of pre-approved plans, especially for manufactured homes, consistent with design criteria.
-Pre-approved plans that include innovative fire-safe designs would be specifically helpful for projects allowed in the City's High Fire Hazard Areas. - Guidance: The City will conduct outreach and develop additional guidance to provide greater support to applicants who are seeking City approval for ADUs.
+- Procedural Evaluation: The City will conduct outreach to evaluate and implement procedural changes to assist ADU applicants.
+The changes could include:to identify which ADU Ordinance requirements pose unnecessary compliance difficulties or limit ADU production and propose amendments and additional guidance to address those obstacles. - Reduce the triggers for design review for ADUs that currently require discretionary design review because they don't meet the City's architectural design criteria; and - ⊕ Use of pre-approved plans, especially for manufactured homes, consistent with design criteria.
+Pre-approved plans that include innovative fire-safe designs would be specifically helpful for projects allowed in the City's High Fire Hazard Areas. - At a minimum, the following concepts will be included in the ordinance evaluation: - Conversion of commercial portions of mixed-use buildings to ADUs; - Additional ADUs on existing multi-unit properties; and - Two ADUs allowed above larger garages and carports on multi-unit properties - The City will also research amendments to the architectural design criteria for ADUs to reduce the number of projects that request discretionary design review because they don't meet the criteria, and will evaluate the use of pre-approved plans, consistent with design criteria.
+Pre-approved plans could include use of innovative fire-safe designs specifically for projects allowed in the High Fire Hazard Areas.
+The - Guidance: The City will also conduct outreach and develop additional guidance to provide greater support to applicants who are seeking City approval for ADUs.
 The guidance will include manuals, webinars, checklists, financing options, and Spanish language materials. - Affordability: The City will research and collaborate with community organizations and nonprofits who are interested in offering ADUs as deed-restricted affordable housing and look for ways to implement a pilot program with incentives for property owners to provide ADUs as deed-restricted housing or housing choice vouchers for low-income seniors, students, and other community members in need of affordable housing.